pulumi/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case.md

 `Chart` resources have direct access to the Kubernetes resources installed by the chart before installation.
 As a result, `Chart` resources support `transformations` which allow program authors to programmatically manipulate resources before they are installed by Pulumi.
 This is a very powerful tool which has enabled several advanced use cases for our users.
 Unfortunately, `Helm Release` does not have the same flexibility in offering transformations support.

-Similarly, `Chart` resources can enumerate underlying resources and their inputs, thus providing fine-grained diffs on individual resources and richer previews.
+Similarly, `Chart` resources can enumerate underlying resources and their inputs, thus providing fine-grained diffs and richer previews.

 If these are important to your environment or use case, then the `Helm Chart` resource should be preferred.